The Elements of Poor Moral Character and the Solutions Provided by Islam I

 I heard the Messenger of Allah (ﷺ) say: “What is evil in a man are alarming niggardliness and unrestrained cowardice.[13]

-Being overly anxious is a persistent feeling of worry or fear that interferes with daily life.
-It’s a common condition known as anxiety disorder, which can manifest in many ways, such as generalized anxiety disorder, panic disorder, social anxiety disorder, and specific phobias.
-Anxiety can cause physical symptoms such as muscle tension, fatigue, and difficulty concentrating, as well as emotional symptoms such as irritability, restlessness, and difficulty sleeping.
+Excessive anxiety is a chronic state of worry or fear that interferes with daily life.
+This common condition, referred to as an anxiety disorder, manifests in several forms, such as generalized anxiety disorder, panic disorder, social anxiety disorder, and specific phobias.
+It can cause physical symptoms including muscle tension, fatigue, and trouble concentrating, along with emotional symptoms like irritability, restlessness, and disrupted sleep.

 The Qur’ân says: